MickaelRigault/modeldag/README.md

 pip install modeldag
 ```

+## Dependency
+- numpy
+- pandas
+- graphviz (optional, used for visualize)

 # Concept

 Build a simple dictionary forming a DAG ; this is the `model` and call `mdag = ModelDAG(model)`.